MidnightDreamerX17/skill20/Rules.md

 If the Position Change check is successful, then you gain Grappling Advantage.
 If you already have Grappling Advantage, then you gain a bonus of +5 to your next grappling attack.
 On a natural 1, the opponent gains Grappling Advantage.

-Push and Pull: Strength + Melee Fighting
+Push and Pull: d20 check of Melee Fighting + Strength modifier

-Scramble: Dexterity + Melee Fighting
+Scramble: d20 check of Melee Fighting + Dexterity modifier

-Reversal: Wisdom + Melee Fighting.
+Reversal: d20 check of Melee Fighting + Wisdom modifier.
 Cannot be done if you already have advantage.

 #### Attacks